BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Exchange shield for banner: 25 points
 - Easterling Halberd: 1 point

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Easterling Halberd** `ACTIVE` - This weapon can be used as either a pike or two-handed weapon.
+- **Easterling Halberd** `ACTIVE`

+This weapon can be used as either a pike or two-handed weapon.

-- **Phalanx** `ACTIVE` - Easterlings can use pike and shield without penalty.
+- **Phalanx** `ACTIVE`

+Easterlings can use pike and shield without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

-- **Warriors of the Dragon Cult** `PASSIVE` - This model may only be included in the Warband of a Black Dragon Hero.
+- **Warriors of the Dragon Cult** `PASSIVE`

+This model may only be included in the Warband of a Black Dragon Hero.
 Additionally, whilst within 3" of a Black Dragon Hero, this model gains a bonus of +1 Fight value.

 </div>